tejasbains/efs-pinecan/targets/efs-can-lighting/README.md

-# Lighting Engine — Patterns & Board Configs
+# PineCAN LED README

-## Program file reference
+## list of relevant files for the PR

 These are the files most relevant when reviewing changes to the lighting program.
 The remaining `Core` files are primarily STM32-generated peripheral,